a-basuony/20_project_in_20-Movie-Seat-Booking/README.md

-# 20_project_in_20-Movie-Seat-Booking
 # Movie Seat Booking

 This project is a simple movie seat booking application built with HTML, CSS, and JavaScript.
-Users can select movie, choose seats, and see the total price.
+Users can select a movie, choose seats, and see the total price.

 ## Live Demo